 Cover approval is not the end.
 KDP can re-review and pull your cover at any point after publication if a complaint comes in or an automated compliance scan flags it.
 Common post-publication flags:

-- A customer reports misleading cover art (cover doesn't match content)
+- A customer reports misleading cover art (cover does not match content).

 Re-export a rejected cover with higher fidelity